2020 Art Prizes press release

 Recognizes the senior with the most outstanding artistic talent and achievement in the composition or performance of film, music, drama, dance or visual arts.
 The prize is intended to honor the sum of the student's activities rather than a single project.

 The Alan Symonds Award (Presented by the Harvard-Radcliffe Gilbert & Sullivan Players in cooperation with the Office for the Arts at Harvard)

-Recognizes a Harvard student active in the technical or production aspects of theater, particularly one who has devoted him or herself to work in a variety of spaces such as the Agassiz Theatre, drama space in houses, and nontraditional theater spaces across the campus.
-The award is further intended for an individual who acted as a teacher and mentor to students new to technical theater, helping others to grow and learn.
+Recognizes a Harvard student active in the technical or production aspects of theater, particularly one who has devoted their time and energies to work in a variety of spaces such as the Agassiz Theatre, drama space in houses, and nontraditional theater spaces across the campus.
+The award is further intended for an individual who has acted as a teacher and mentor to students new to technical theater, helping others grow and learn.
 The award is given in honor of Alan Symonds, Harvard alumnus and former Technical Director for Harvard College Theatre, a designer, technician, and mentor who worked tirelessly to improve Harvard theater in practice and performance.
 This award is student nominated.
-Final selection of the is made by a committee of theater administrators and OFA staff members.
+Final selection is made by a committee of theater administrators and OFA staff members.